TimmNL/magicmirror/README.md

   - `symbol` The symbol that needs to be displayed.
 You’ll need to fill in the name of the symbol given by **font-awesome**
   - `url` The url of the calendar. iCloud calendar is supported by default.
 Google calendar should be supported as well, but is not tested yet.

+### Trello
+Want to check your Trello todo list?
+To see what you planned to do for the next couple of days you can add the following variables:
+ - `maxAmount` This limits the amount of cards that are shown on the mirror.
+ - `name` A name that will be shown at the top of the list.
+ - `api` The API key, which will need to be provided by the user.
+To get your api please visit [Trello](https://trello.com/app-key).
+ - `refreshTime` The amount of **seconds** that the list needs to be refreshed.
+It's default is a minute.

 ## Position

 Every variable in the config file will need a `position`.
 There are the following positions in the index.html: **top left**, **top right**, **center**, **bottom left** and **bottom right**.